devopsdays/devopsdays-web/content/events/2017-auckland/registration.md

 ## Registration

 You can register now register for DevOpsDays Auckland 2017.
-We are currently offering a limited amount early bird tickets.
-So hurry now to avoid disappointment!
+We have now sold out of all Early Bird tickets.

 We'll be updating this page with more information for participants coming to DevOpsDays Auckland.